hackclub/markcop/README.md

            missing_link
            eof_newline)
    ```

-## Running It

-Copy and paste the following into your terminal to run Markcop on all of the Markdown in your current git repo (must have Docker installed):

-    docker run -v $(pwd):/app hackclub/markcop

-If you'd like to only run Markcop on specific files, you can pass in the files to check as arguments.
-Example:

-    docker run -v $(pwd):/app hackclub/markcop README.md CONTRIBUTING.md

-## Development

 Run the following to run Markcop in its Docker container in development (make sure to run this from the root of the repo):